Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Hyperparameter Tuning

-To illustrate how temperature, sampling method, and threshold level affect the Wasserstein distance, Figure~\ref{temperature_sampling_wass_distance} presents results for \cite{doi:10.1287/mnsc.1120.1638}.
-The complete results for all nine experiments appear in Section~\ref{subsec:was-dis-tuning} of the e-companion (Figure~\ref{fig:wass_distance_qwen32}).
-Section~\ref{subsec:sim-diff-temp} reports the smallest Wasserstein distances and the corresponding sampling methods at each temperature for both Qwen-7B and Qwen-32B.
-In general, higher temperatures reduce the distributional gap to the huamn response data, both in the tails and within the interquartile range.
+Figure~\ref{fig:wass_distance_qwen32} shows how temperature, sampling method, and threshold level affect the Wasserstein distance across all nine experiments.
+Section~\ref{subsec:sim-diff-temp} of the e-companion also reports the smallest Wasserstein distances and the corresponding sampling methods at each temperature for both Qwen-7B and Qwen-32B.
+In general, higher temperatures reduce the Wasserstein distance.
+This indicates closer alignment between LLM-generated and human-generated data, consistent with Figure~\ref{temperature_improvement_rate}.

-Performance across sampling methods varies by experiment.
-Min-$p$ with a high threshold tends to yield higher completion rates across temperatures by filtering low-probability outcomes.
-Top-$p$ retains more low-probability outcomes, which broadens the output range and, at high temperatures, increases the risk of incomplete runs.
-Top-$k$ fixes the candidate set size and sometimes achieves lower Wasserstein distances, but it is less stable than min-$p$.
-Because higher temperatures often lower the Wasserstein distance, min-$p$---given its relative stability---serves as a sensible first choice for most simulation settings.